 Couples that obtain a California default divorce judgment are usually in one of two situations.
 Often, these parties either have no issues to address or resolve with the court, or they have worked out an amicable divorce agreement.
 However, sometimes the respondent fails to file a response or cooperate with the petitioner to address or resolve marital issues.
 Luckily, in all three of these situations, couples can still obtain a default divorce judgment by the court.

 What is a Default Divorce Judgment?

-Steps to a CA Default Divorce Judgment
+How to Get a California Default Divorce Judgment

 Default Divorce Hearing

 Couples do not typically require a default divorce hearing.
 However, judges occasionally refuse to sign a default judgment based on the submitted paperwork.
 In this situation, you may need to ask for a formal hearing before the judge.

 Furthermore, the court may also decide that the initiating petition was deficient and did not contain sufficient factual and supporting information to enable a default judgment.
 In this unfortunate situation, the judge may ask the petitioner to amend and re-serve the petition on the other party with more detailed information.

 Keep in mind that an annulment always requires a hearing.
 Therefore, the court will not enter a default judgment without formal, in-court testimony.

 How A People’s Choice Can Help With Your California Default Divorce Judgment